Email

 If you haven't already, check out the movie Climate Refugees.
 It will give you the lowdown on climate refugees in a format that brings home the seriousness of this issue.

-To me, this is the first "climate" movie that brought full circle the direct impact climate change is having, and will have, on our lives.
-It documents not only the millions that have been displaced as a result of climate change, but the effect this will have on the lives of each and everyone of us if we don't step in and make changes - fast.
+To me, this is the first “climate” movie that brought full circle the direct impact climate change is having, and will have, on our lives.
+It documents not only the millions that have been displaced as a result of climate change, but the effect this will have on the lives of each and every one of us if we don’t step in and make changes – fast.

-You might think you're safe in the middle of the U.S. on top of a mountain.
-You're thinking "floods can't reach me here," and "I've got plenty of food."
-That may be true now, but the fact of the matter is that climate change will impact most of us indirectly - by way of climate refugees.
-Floods in the South Pacific on rice and grain fields will impact our food supplies directly; clean water supplies will become scarce, etc. etc.
+You might think you’re safe in the middle of the U.S. on top of a mountain.
+You’re thinking “floods can’t reach me here,” and “I’ve got plenty of food.”
+That may be true now, but the fact of the matter is that climate change will impact most of us indirectly – by way of climate refugees.
+Floods in the South Pacific on rice and grain fields will impact our food supplies directly; clean water supplies will become scarce, etc.

 The mass migration of refugees in and out of the country will not only cause political instability but will threaten our nation's national security.
 And the threat comes not only from outside the Untied States, but from within as well.
 Just look at the impact Hurricane Katrina has had on our nation to this day.